Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 Perfect Parking is a web application that will allow users to find parking in a city.
-The application will allow users to search for parking near a specific location, and will show the user data the nearest parking to their location.
+The application will allow users to search for parking near a specific location and will show the user data the nearest parking to their location.

 ## Users Use-case Diagram.

 ![Alt
-text](./images/thesis/media/image3.png){width="5.694444444444445in"
+text](./docs/images/thesis/media/image3.png){width="5.694444444444445in"
 height="4.458333333333333in"}

-[]{#_Toc133414128 .anchor}Figure : User Use Case Diagram
+[]{#_Toc133414128 .anchor}Figure 1: User Use Case Diagram

 ## System Actors